bistro-its-berkeley/BISTRO-Starter-Kit/docs/The_Sioux_Faux_case.md

-# Pilot Study: The Sioux Faux Scenario
+# The Sioux Faux Scenario

 For this pilot study, you are asked to optimize the transportation network for a *sample of citizens* from a mock city: Sioux Faux.
 The city’s 157,000 citizens travel between activities using either their personal automobiles, buses provided via a public transit system, taxis enabled via an on-demand ridehail company, active modes such as walking, or a combination of multiple modes in accordance with their preferences.
 You will compete with other contestants to produce the best transportation outcomes as computed by the [scoring function](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/Understanding_the_outputs_and_the%20scoring_function.md).